 Heart valve disease occurs when the valves narrow or don’t close properly, causing problems with blood flow.

 Arrhythmia occurs when the heart is not beating in the usual pattern.
-It can be irregular, too fast or too slow.
+The beat can be irregular, too fast or too slow.

 Good health for your heart

 If you are concerned about your heart, please see your doctor.
-If you suspect you are having a heart attack, ring triple zero (000).
+If you suspect you may be having a heart attack, call triple zero (000).